New Ramsey Multiplicity Bounds and Search Heuristics

+Together with $C_{3,3}(x)$ as given by~\cite{Huang_2016}, this determines $\Omega_{3,3}$ as illustrated in \cref{fig:c_33}.
+This region was in fact already earlier established by Huang et~al.~\cite{huang_2014}, who relied on a probabilistic construction for every point in the region, rather than interpolating between the two bounding curves as in the proof of \cref{thm:region}.
+Beyond that very little is known about the shape of $c_{s,t}(x)$, providing some additional motivation for studying the parameters $c_{s,t}$ and $g_{s,t}$ stated in the introduction.

-Recall $c_{s,t}(x) \ge c_{s,t}-x$, so \cref{thm:ramsey_multiplicity} and \cref{thm:offdiagonal_ramsey_multiplicity} imply linear lower bounds of $c_{s,t}(x)$ for some specific values of $s$ and $t$.
+Recall that $c_{s,t}(x) \ge c_{s,t}-x$, so \cref{thm:4-ramsey_multiplicity}, \cref{thm:5-ramsey_multiplicity}, and \cref{thm:offdiagonal_ramsey_multiplicity} imply linear lower bounds of $c_{s,t}(x)$ for some specific values of $s$ and $t$.
 Let us take a closer look at the smallest open case, that is $s=3$ and $t=4$.
-Calculating the $\overline{K_3}$ and $K_4$ density of the sequence of blow-ups of the Schl\"afli graph, we get that $c_{3,4}(41 \cdot 3^{-6}) = 320 \cdot 3^{-8}$, establishing one precise value of the curve besides the ones on the axes.
+Calculating the $\overline{K_3}$ and $K_4$ density of the sequence of blow-ups\footnote{A formal definition of a blow-up will be given in the next section in \cref{def:blowup}.} of the Schl\"afli graph, we get that $c_{3,4}(41 \cdot 3^{-6}) = 320 \cdot 3^{-8}$, establishing one precise value of the curve besides the ones on the axes.
 Additionally, we can show that $c_{3,4}(x)$ is not differentiable at this point by establishing a second tight lower bound using a differently weighted version of $c_{3,4}$, see \cref{sec:flag_algebra_practical} for more details.

-Noting that by Das et al.~\cite{DasEtAl_2013} and Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} the value of $g_{3,4} = c_{3,4}(0) = c_{4,3}(1/9)$ is determined by the sequence of blow-ups of $K_3$ and the value of $g_{4,3} = c_{3,4}(3/25) = c_{4,3}(0)$ by that of the looped complement of $C_5$, it also seems reasonable to ask if the Schl\"afli graph could mark a first {\lq}extremal point{\rq} of the curve $c_{3,4} (x)$ that does not lie on either axis, the same way that $K_{t}$ does for $c_{2,t}(x)$, or if alternatively the blow-up sequence of another vertex-transitive graph on fewer than $27$ vertices marks such a point.\footnote{We are being intentionally vague here with our notion of extremal points.
-Most likely we would expect there to be a, possibly infinite, set of points $x$ in $[0,1]$ at which $c_{3,4}(x)$ is not differentiable and which correspond to a change in the underlying graph construction.}
+Noting that by Das et al.~\cite{DasEtAl_2013} and Pikhurko and Vaughan~\cite{PikhurkoVaughan_2013} the value of $g_{3,4} = c_{3,4}(0) = c_{4,3}(1/9)$ is determined by the sequence of blow-ups of $K_3$ and the value of $g_{4,3} = c_{3,4}(3/25) = c_{4,3}(0)$ by that of a $C_5$ with loops at all vertices, it also seems reasonable to ask if the Schl\"afli graph could mark a first {\lq}extremal point{\rq} of the curve $c_{3,4} (x)$ that does not lie on either axis, the same way that $K_{t}$ does for $c_{2,t}(x)$, or if alternatively the blow-up sequence of another vertex-transitive graph on fewer than $27$ vertices marks such a point.\footnote{We are intentionally vague here with our notion of extremal points.
+We likely expect a, possibly infinite but countable, set of points $x$ in $[0,1]$ where $c_{3,4}(x)$ is not differentiable and that behavior corresponds to a change in the underlying graph construction.}